 What we will do

-Any complaint to the person acting for you, the Head of Department or Sarah Jones will be dealt with as quickly as possible and a genuine effort will be made to respond to your concerns.
+Any complaint to the person acting for you, the Head of Department or Complaints Partner will be dealt with as quickly as possible and a genuine effort will be made to respond to your concerns.
 We will acknowledge your complaint within three working days to let you know that we are looking into your concerns.

 After sending you an acknowledgement, we aim to investigate your complaint and give a response within eight weeks but if your complaint is more complex we may require more time, and we will let you know when you will receive a full response.